-Inserting a branch
+Inserting a topic

-You can add and delete main branches, pre-branches and sub-branches in the Outline view in just the same way as in the Map views.
+You can add and delete main topics, pre-topics and sub-topics in the Outline view in just the same way as in the Map views.

-Moving a branch
+Moving a topic

-You can move an entire branch, including any sub-branches and objects attached to it, to a different branch of your outline.
-As you work on organizing your ideas, you can for instance decide to convert a sub-topic to a main topic by moving the corresponding sub-branch to the root, or allocate a sub-topic to a different main topic by moving the corresponding sub-branch to a different main branch.
+You can move an entire topic, including any sub-topics and objects attached to it, to a different topic of your outline.
+As you work on organizing your ideas, you can for instance decide to convert a sub-topic to a main topic by moving it to the central topic, or allocate a sub-topic to a different main topic by moving it to a different main topic.

-- Select the branch you want to move to a different location by clicking it with the left mouse button. - While keeping the left mouse button down, drag the branch to the required location.
+- Select the topic you want to move to a different location by clicking it with the left mouse button. - > While keeping the left mouse button down, drag the topic to the required location.

-The mouse pointer changes to a different shape to show you where the branch will be inserted when you let go of the mouse button.
+The mouse pointer changes to a different shape to show you where the topic will be inserted when you let go of the mouse button.

-In the example below, dropping the "Planning" branch at the position shown in red by the

-Move icon will make it a sub-branch of the "Discussion" branch.
+In the example below, dropping the "Planning" topic at the position shown in red by the Move icon 🕶 will make it a sub-topic of the "Discussion" topic.